mustafamukadam/frontendculture/javascript/js/closure/closure.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures

 ## Notes
+### Gist
+⭐️⭐️⭐️ Whenever a function is called, a new function **execution context** is created and pushed onto the execution context stack.
+In addition, a new associated **lexical environment** is created.

 What happens if a variable that is declared with the let keyword is redeclared in an inner block scope with the var keyword?
 Ans - An error is generated.
 What I thought - The var declaration shadows the let declaration.

+## closure

+That’s what closures are all about.
+They create a “safety bubble” of the function and the variables in scope at the point of the function’s definition, so that the function has all it needs to execute.